Ganapati Atharvaśīrṣa: Identification with other deities and with Om

-Ganesha is same as Brahma, Vishnu, Shiva, all deities, the universe and the Om.
+Ganesha is the same as Brahma, Vishnu, Shiva, all deities, the universe and the Om.
 Ganesha, asserts the text, is the Absolute, as well the same soul is each of every living being.

 You are Brahmā, Vişņu, and Rudra [Śiva].
 You are Agni, Vāyu, and Sūrya.
 You are Chandrama.
 You are earth, space, and heaven.
 You are the manifestation of the mantra "Oṃ".

 A variant version of this passage is translated by Chinmayananda as follows:

 (O Lord Ganapati!)
 You are (the Trinity) Brahma, Viṣnu, and Maheśa.
 You are Indra.
 You are fire and air.
 You are the sun and the moon.
 You are Brahman.
 You are (the three worlds) Bhuloka, Antariksha-loka, and Swargaloka.
 You are Om. (that is to say, You are all this).

 The verses state Ganesha to be all that is spiritual, the satcitananda, all words, all four levels of speech, all knowledge, all consciousness, the source of all universe, the universe now, that in which the universe will someday be dissolved, the three Guṇas of Samkhya philosophy and what is beyond, all states of being, the truth, the oneness, the contentment, the inner bliss.